gearglow/ReptiliaWithATwist/The List.md

 Robbie shuddered with revulsion, and then asked the important question.
 "Can we salvage the Diadem, or do we give it a bath in basilisk venom and dry it off with fiendfyre?"

-_Take off and nuke it from orbit,_ Janet said, with the feeling of ice-water trickling across Elysia's scalp. _Rowena left you the original recipe._
+_Take off and nuke it from orbit,_ Janet said, with the feeling of ice-water trickling across Elysia's scalp. _Rowena left you the original recipe, so you can fry this one but good._

 "Janet says I've got instructions on making a new Diadem," Elysia informed the others.
 "Let's wipe this abomination from the face of the planet."